ppy/osu-wiki/news/2024/2024-12-21-new-featured-artist-anamanaguchi.md

 ### [Anamanaguchi - Blackout City](LINK)

-If CS5 is your thing, [this map](https://osu.ppy.sh/beatmapsets/67226) by [Sushi](https://osu.ppy.sh/users/43108) might be your next top play.
+If CS5 is your thing, [this map](https://osu.ppy.sh/beatmapsets/67226) by [Sushi](https://osu.ppy.sh/users/43108) could be your next top play.

 <audio controls>
     <source src="LINK">